Rhyphodon

 Rhyphodon is an extinct genus of notoungulate, who lived from the Middle to the Late Eocene in what is today South America.

 Description

 This genus is only known from cranial remains, but by comparing it with some of its better known relatives, it is possible to reconstruct its appearance.
-Rhyphodon probably was a medium-sized herbivore, the size of a large dog, with strong legs, each having five hooved toes.
+Rhyphodon probably was a medium-sized herbivore, the size of a large dog.
 The skull, more than 20 centimeters long, had a relatively short muzzle and a primitive and complete set of teeth.
-The mandible had three incisors, a canine, four premolars and three molars.
 The teeth shared similarities with those of its relative Periphragnis, from which they were distinguished by a lack of cingulum and a greater coverage of wrinkled enamel on the molars.